angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   }
 ```

-The  *AppComponent* is now attached to a router and displays routed views.
+The  *AppComponent* has a router and displays routed views.
 For this reason, and to distinguish it from other kinds of components,
 this component type is called a *router component*.

 ## Add a dashboard

 Routing only makes sense when multiple views exist.
-To add another view, create a placeholder `DashboardComponent`, which users can navigate to and from.
+To add another view, create a placeholder `DashboardComponent`.

 <?code-excerpt "lib/src/dashboard_component_1.dart (v1)" region="" title?>
 ```